by Sybok Pendderwydd

 The Reformed Druids of Gaia has used the seven pointed star since it’s beginning in 2006 as it was a symbol that spoke to the co-founders.
 Since then it has been adopted by the greater Reformed Druid movement.

 Perhaps the author of the original letter didn’t mean “true meaning” but rather the “deeper meaning.”
-If so, the following links will take you to a series of articles exploring that very question:
+If so, the following link will take you to an article exploring that very question: CLICK HERE

 Want to learn more about Reformed Druidism?
 The best place we know of to start is with The Druid Path course.
 You may in addition wish to explore a recommended book list maintained by elder Druids: The Bibliography of Essential Druidic Knowledge.